 Download high-resolution press images from the Swedish design pavilion here >>

 Swedish Design Pavilion reception

 Welcome to the Swedish Design Pavilion reception 19 Sep.
 2019, 5–7 pm.
+Download your invitation here>>.

+Förstberg Ling has been appointed curator and architect for the 2019 edition of the Swedish Design Pavilion through a national open call run by Form/Design Center in partnership with Architects Sweden.
+Förstberg Ling is an office for architecture and design established in 2015 and based in Malmö, Sweden.
 “The design for the 2019 Swedish Pavilion is a temple-like structure made from pine wood.
 The oversized pillars and beams form an arcade of twelve rooms, of equal size, around a central atrium.
 With the square pillars set diagonally, perspectives and routes emerge, inviting visitors to find their own path.
 The pavilion stands firmly on the floor which minimises the thresholds to enter, blurs the boundary, and enables people to meander in and out of the pavilion,” explains Mikael Ling, architect Förstberg Ling.